Rhododendron ponticum: Distribution and habitat

 The species has two disjunct populations, one in the southwestern Iberian Peninsula (central and southern Portugal and southwestern Spain) and the other near the southern Black Sea Basin (eastern Bulgaria, northern Turkey, Georgia, and Northern Caucasus).
-It has also been introduced to Madeira, India, Belgium, England ,Scotland, France and Ireland.
+It has also been introduced to Madeira, Myanmar, Belgium, the British Isles, Netherlands and France.

 The range in the Iberian Peninsula is limited to mountain ranges, the Caramulo mountains, the Monchique range and the Aljibe range.
 A remnant of the original laurissilva forests that covered the peninsula 66 million years ago.

 Though the common rhododendron was present in Great Britain prior to the most recent ice age, it did not recolonise afterwards and the modern ecology of the island developed without it.
-Its presence today in Great Britain is due to humans introducing it, and it easily naturalises and becomes a pest in some situations, often covering whole hillsides (especially in Snowdonia and the western British Isles).
-In the British Isles, it colonises moorlands, uplands, shady woodlands (alongside escaped laurels and the native holly) and in areas of acid soils, often in shaded areas.
+Its presence today in Great Britain is due to humans introducing it, and it easily naturalises and becomes a pest in some situations, often covering whole hillsides (especially in Snowdonia and western Scotland).
+In the British Isles, it colonises moorlands, uplands, shady woodlands (alongside escaped laurels and the native holly) and in areas of acid soils.

 Historical range

 Fossil evidence shows it had a much wider range across most of southern and western Europe before the Late Glacial Maximum, or until about 20,000 years ago.

-It was noted by the botanist Joseph Pitton de Tournefort during his travels in the Near East in 1700–02, and so received its name from Linnaeus to identify the ancient kingdom on the south shores of the Black Sea, Pontus, in which it grew.
+It was noted by the botanist Joseph Pitton de Tournefort during his travels in the Near East in 1700–1702, and so received its name from Linnaeus to identify the ancient kingdom on the south shores of the Black Sea, Pontus, in which it grew.
 At the other end of its range, in southern Spain, Linnaeus' friend and correspondent Clas Alströmer found it growing with oleander.
 It was introduced to Britain as an ornamental shrub in 1763, and later planted as cover for game birds.
 It is now considered to be an invasive species.

 Cultivation and uses

 Rhododendron ponticum subsp. baeticum is one of the most extensively cultivated rhododendrons in western Europe.
 It is used as an ornamental plant in its own right, and more frequently as a rootstock onto which other more attractive rhododendrons are grafted.
 The plants were first grown in Britain in the 1760s, supplied by Conrad Loddiges, and became widely distributed through the commercial nursery trade in the late 18th and early 19th centuries.
 The roots readily send up suckers from below the graft, often allowing it to overtake the intended grafted rhododendron.

-Honey produced with pollen from the flowers of this plant can be quite poisonous, causing severe hypotension and bradycardia in humans if consumed in sufficient quantities, due to toxic diterpenes (grayanotoxins).
+Honey produced with pollen from the flowers of this plant can be quite poisonous, causing severe hypotension and bradycardia in humans if consumed in sufficient quantities, and is known as mad honey due to toxic diterpenes (grayanotoxins).
+This poisonous honey plays a significant part in the 2023 film A Haunting in Venice.

+Sap from a freshly cut branch can be used to treat toothaches.